pyrocms/pyrocms/readme.md

 Fizl is a simple way to create a site that doesn't need a CMS and has a relatively simple structure.
 It doesn't have a database - you simply create the site structure in the filesystem and use Fizl tools and plugins to embed and template your site.

+Fizl is in beta and has a few more features to be added (more templating features and more plugins), but take a look and see what's up!

 ## Installation

 You shouldn't need to do anything for installation.
 Just put the files from the download into the directory you want your site to be in.